LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 ## Including Axom components

-To simplify usage of Axom components in applications, Axom generates per-component header files listing the available header files for a given component.
+To simplify usage of Axom components in applications, Axom generates per-component include files listing the available header files for a given component.
 For example, to include Axom's ``core`` component, an application would include the following line
 ```cpp
 #include "axom/core.hpp"